 13. Where To Stay in Italy?

 When you’re doing urban sightseeing, it pretty much eats up the day.
-You won’t have time to enjoy the facilities of a fancy hotel.
+You may not have time to enjoy the facilities of a fancy hotel.

 14. How Long To Stay in Venice?

 If you don’t like crowds, you may just plan one day in Venice and base somewhere else, like Verona.
 Unless you’re there off season, when the crowds ebb.